Terms of Business (May 2021)

 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by the law of England and Wales, and the Courts of England and Wales shall have exclusive jurisdiction over any such dispute or claim.

-Where the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (the Regulations) apply, you have the right to cancel your contract with us for legal services within 14 days from the day after you instructed us or you receive these terms, whichever is later, provided that you do so in writing.
-A cancellation notice is set out below for you to complete and send to us if the Regulations apply to you and you wish to cancel your contract with us.
+Where the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Consumer Regulations) apply, you have the right to cancel your contract with us for legal services within 14 days from the day after you instructed us or you receive these terms, whichever is later, provided that you do so in writing.
+If you decide that you wish to cancel our services under the Consumer Regulations, please complete and return the form below.

-The right to cancel does not apply if you already started to use our services or if you have signed and returned to us a copy of these terms or a letter referring to them.
-In that case you will have to pay us the agreed fees including VAT and disbursements or, if the work has not been completed, a fair proportion of these fees including VAT and any disbursements incurred.
+If you wish us to proceed without delay, please sign and return our Client Care Letter and/or provide your instructions to proceed within the 14 day period.
+We will start work for you straight away and you will have to pay us the agreed fees including VAT and disbursements or, if the work has not been completed, a fair proportion of these fees including VAT and any disbursements incurred.

 To: Thursfields Solicitors, 14 Church Street, Kidderminster, Worcestershire, DY10 2AH.

-I/We (delete as appropriate) hereby give notice that I/We cancel my/our contract for the supply of legal services which commenced on _________________________ (the day after you instructed us or you receive these terms, whichever is later).
+Notice is hereby given to cancel this contract for the supply of legal services with Thursfields which commenced on ___________________ (insert the day after you instructed us or you receive these terms, whichever is later).